Q.Do I need a referral for cataract surgery?

 An initial assessment and consultation with Dr Phil McGeorge costs $152.

-- A referral is not necessary but Medicare will provide a higher rebate of around half of this fee ($73.83) if you obtain a referral from your a GP or an optometrist.
+- A referral is not necessary but Medicare will provide a higher rebate of around half of this fee ($80.85) if you obtain a referral from your GP or an optometrist.

-- If no written referral is provided, Medicare will only provide a rebate of around $21.00 to $38.00 on your initial specialist consultation.
+- If no written referral is provided, Medicare will only provide a rebate of around $21.00 on your initial specialist consultation.

-In Perth, laser eye surgery generally costs between $6,000 and $7,500 for both eyes depending on your requirements.
+At Perth Laser Vision, laser eye surgery generally costs between $6,800 for both eyes and $4,400 for one eye depending on your requirements.

 Q.What steps do I need to take to have LASIK eye surgery?